 Machu Picchu / Peru Not without a reason is this a touristy place.
 Just look at it.

-if you scrutinize every last chunk of wonder out of a destination, before you even arrive, if you plan your every step and vantage point with grim determination, you leave little space for individual experience, surprising detours and undiscovered beauty
+"But if you scrutinize every last chunk of wonder out of a destination, before you even arrive, if you plan your every step and vantage point with grim determination, you leave little space for individual experience, surprising detours and undiscovered beauty."

 More than one way of traveling is legit, so you might want to find your own path out there.
 After all, every trip is unique.
 Yet, that being said, perhaps some are more than others.
 If you limit yourself to tubing in Laos, Full Moon Parties in Thailand, surf and joints in Mancora, volcano boarding in León, the Inka Trail, the Death Road, a beach in Goa, a night in Rio’s Lapa district, a wine tour in Stellenbosch and a game drive, your trip might be pretty much the same as the next backpacker’s: much fun, little substance.